 Photo credit: Legacy Recordings, Manhattan

-Marta’s earliest influence was her mother’s songs and stories.
-Having been influenced at a young age with Gradam Ceoil 2001 recipient Máire Ní Chathasaigh, the “doyenne of Irish harp players” and the great innovator of the living Irish harp tradition, Marta has continued to develop techniques to advance the stylistic development of the harp as a solo instrument in traditional music.
-In 2021, Máire cited Marta’s “deep knowledge and love of the tradition” and “distinctive style,” naming her as one of the most significant Irish harpers playing today.
+With family roots in East Clare and Cork/Limerick, Marta’s earliest inspiration came from her mother’s songs and stories.
+Influenced early on by the pioneering work and generous mentorship of Gradam Ceoil 2001 recipient Máire Ní Chathasaigh, the “doyenne of Irish harp players," Marta’s approach to the harp reflects a deep commitment to the creative possibilities within the tradition, as shaped by Chicago’s transnational Irish music community.
+She has continued to develop techniques to advance the stylistic development of the Irish harp as a solo instrument in traditional music.
+In 2021, Máire cited Marta’s “deep knowledge and love of the tradition” and “distinctive style,” naming her as one of the most significant harpers playing today.

-An exceptional teacher of all ages and abilities, Marta works with students across the US, Canada and Ireland.
-In addition to numerous regional and national awards, Marta’s Irish harp students have been recognized with fifteen medals at Fleadh Cheoil na hÉireann, the international competition for Irish traditional music.
-These awards include five world championships.
+An exceptional teacher of all ages and abilities, Marta works with musicians across the US, Canada and Ireland.
+In addition to numerous regional and national awards, Marta’s Irish harp students have been recognized with numerous medals at Fleadh Cheoil na hÉireann, the international competition for Irish traditional music.
+These awards include five world championships, including 2024 All-Ireland champion Faolán Rogers.

-Complementing her lifelong work as a traditional musician, Marta began playing the pedal harp as a teenager and holds an honors degree in harp performance from the Chicago College of Performing Arts at Roosevelt University, where she studied with the legendary orchestral harpist Sarah Bullen.
-Marta additionally studied musicology at the University of Chicago, and is widely recognized as a versatile accompanist of Irish traditional music on both the harp and piano.
+Complementing her lifelong work as a traditional musician, Marta began playing the classical pedal harp as a teenager.
+She holds an honours degree in harp performance from the Chicago College of Performing Arts at Roosevelt University, where she studied with the legendary orchestral harpist Sarah Bullen.
+She additionally studied musicology at the University of Chicago.

 Selected Clips